ADAMOS-PUBLIC/adamos-hub-samples-sso-angular/README.md

 ## Run

-Run `npm start` or `yarn start` and open <a href="http://localhost:4200" target="_blank">http://localhost:4200</a> in your browser.
+Run `npm start` or `yarn start` and open [http://localhost:4200](http://localhost:4200) in your browser.
 If everything is correctly setup you should be redirected to the login page of the ADAMOS HUB IAM Server.

 ## Build